-Unwanted paint stripper, wallpaper stripper, silicone sealant should be taken to the Recycling Centres at Greenbank Road, East Tullos where there are facilities for safe disposal.
-This is the only recycling centre within Aberdeen City with the facilities to take household chemicals.
+Unwanted paint stripper, wallpaper stripper, silicone sealant should be taken to the Recycling Centres at Greenbank Road, East Tullos or Grove Nursery, Hazlehead where there are facilities for safe disposal.
 See also Paint M - P of Recycling.

 The dry contents of your vacuum cleaner can be added to your home compost unit.
 Be careful to remove pieces of plastic or metal.

 Duvets and pillows in good condition can be donated to:

 |Drinking Cans||See Cans A - C of Recycling|

 Most charity shops welcome donations of DVDs.
 A full list of charity shops can be found in your local directory.
 Unwanted DVDs and plastic cases can be sent for recycling to: Polymer Reprocessors Ltd